MubarakOke/raspberry-project/README.md

 To learn Django Restframework check out the [Django Restframework documentation](https://www.django-rest-framework.org/)

-# Getting Started with the mock rasperry
+# Getting Started with the mock raspberry

 ## Available Scripts

-In the frontend project directory, you can run:
+In the mock_raspberry project directory, you can run:

 ### `python mock_script.py`